Customize an Application

 input type is

 char.
-You can keep this default or retain numeric
+You can keep this default, or choose to interpret

-select Treat inputs to the app as a MATLAB character vector.
+MATLAB character vectors.
 In this case, you must include code to

 char to a numeric MATLAB type in the MATLAB function